Email Statuses

 Clicked

 As I mentioned in the Delivered section, the only way you know 100% for sure that the client saw the email is if you see a Clicked event.
-This happens when you send them a mail message with a link it in it like the Proposal Invitation, or a message that includes a link to an Order or a Contract.
+This happens when you send them an email with a link it in it like a Quote invitation, or a message that includes a link to an Order or a Contract.

 Bounced